surmwill/recycler_unity/README.md

 Returns the indices of all the active entries in increasing order.

+## FixEntries

+If we're updating the size of a visible entry, then we'll either be pushing other entries or creating extra space for other entries to occupy.
+This enum specifies how and what entries will get moved.

+<ins>Values</ins>
+- `Below:` all entries below the one modified will stay unmoved.
+- `Above:` all entries above the one modified will stay unmoved.
+- `Mid:` all entries above and below the one modified will be moved equally.

+## ScrollToAlignment

+Enum defining the position within an entry to center on when we scroll to it.

+<ins>Values</ins>
+- `EntryMiddle:` center on the middle of the entry.
+- `EntryBottom:` center on the bottom edge of the entry.
+- `EntryTop:` center on the top edge of the entry.

 ## RecyclerScrollRectContentState

 An enum describing the states that recycler entries or the endcap can be in.